 All of us on the other side didn’t really have to include demands for the respect of our personhood in our introductions.
 Our desire to live warranted no explanation or links to resources that certain posters did not visit.
-It has been a year of this twisted game—feigned respect and understanding co-existing near absolute horror and anguish.
+It has been two years of this twisted game—feigned respect and understanding co-existing near absolute horror and anguish.
 Knowing George Floyd was murdered in broad daylight by a police officer prompted pledges, averted gazes and initiated programming meant to raise awareness and amplify our voices.
-One year after Floyd’s death, I can’t help but wonder if all we were promised was in vain.
+Two years after George Floyd’s death, I can’t help but wonder if all we were promised was in vain.

 What is justice to the abolitionist?